We’ll teach you how to build a campfire several different ways. In almost all cases when camping the Critterz love a fire (when it’s allowed).

 The good news is they are lightweight, you only need to bring a few and they work great for backpacking trips.
 Sometimes the coatings make it hard to light but with a little practice these work just fine.
 Try some out before you go just in case you need to use them.

-Both of the below options may be unnecessary, either primitive or overzealous, but can make for a fun time.
+Both of the below options may be unnecessary, either rudimentary or overzealous, but can make for a fun time.
+If you’re beginning campers, we suggest sticking to grill lighters.

 - Fire Steel